ioakowuah/TransBorder-Freight-Data-Analysis/README.md

 ##  Key Insights

 ### Sales & Revenue
--  Truck is the most used mode of transporting goods.
+-  **Truck** is the most used mode of transporting goods.
--  2022 is the year highest value of goods were transported and it has declined for 2023 and 2024.
+-  **2022** is the year highest value of goods were transported and it has declined for **2023** and **2024**.
--  Texas, Michigan, California, Illinois are the top 4 USA states that transported goods.
+-  **Texas, Michigan, California, Illinois** are the top 4 USA states that transported goods.
 Texas the leading state transported goods worth $15.8T.
--  January and March is the month where heavy weight is transported and Canada is the country leading with these heavy transportation benchedmarked with Mexico.
+-  **January and March** is the month where heavy weight is transported and Canada is the country leading with these heavy transportation benchedmarked with Mexico.

 ---